About us

 Lilydale High School has a long tradition of providing excellent educational programs for students Years 7 to 12 and is highly regarded in the community.
 Great efforts are made to see that its students consistently attain outstanding achievements in a wide variety of areas, including VCE results, sports and community service activities.
 Collaborative decision-making processes, resulting in clearly defined policies and programs, aim to ensure that each child is challenged and extended academically, creatively, socially and physically.

-Secondary education in Lilydale commenced in 1919.
-104 years on, the Lilydale High School symbol of a lighted flame above an open book, appears on the distinctive uniform of maroon, white and grey worn in Years 7 to 10 and blue, white and grey for VCE.
-The school magazine entitled ‘Salamander’ takes its name as a reminder of the strong school spirit that endured after the 1958 fire which partly destroyed the school.
+Secondary education in Lilydale commenced in 1919 and the strong community spirit shown then continues to this day.
+It is represented by the Lilydale High School symbol of a lighted flame above an open book, which appears on our distinctive uniform, and by the name of the school magazine, ‘Salamander’, a reminder of the strong school spirit that endured after the 1958 fire.

-The school’s philosophy is firmly based on the belief that every student has the ability to learn.
-It stresses the development of initiative, integrity and self-discipline through a structured Discipline and Welfare Policy which incorporates positive and non-discriminatory relationships amongst boys and girls and is governed by clear expectations of the whole school community, all of whom take responsibility for their own actions.
+to providing an environment that values academic excellence and maximises opportunities and pathways to enable all students to become resilient and contributing members of the community.
+In brief, Excellence in learning, resilience in life, thriving in community.
+We are committed to providing a safe, secure, and welcoming environment for all students.
 The school believes that each student’s happiness, confidence, feelings of security and sense of belonging are dependent upon an environment where all members are considerate, respectful and courteous to each other.
-A strength of the school is its ability to maintain a pastoral concern for each individual student from the initial enrolment through to post school experience.
+A strength of the school is its ability to maintain a pastoral concern for each student from the initial enrolment to post school experience.

 Lilydale High School enjoys the support and confidence of its constituent groups who are actively involved in all aspects of the school’s decision-making processes.
 The School Council is a most active and effective group.
-Valedictory Presentations, Presentation occasions, Parent-Teacher-Student Conferences, Information Evenings, Year 10 Formal, Education Week Activities, Council and Council Sub Committee Meetings, Curriculum and other committee and Working Party meetings are but some of many opportunities for members of the Lilydale High School community to participate in and contribute to the school.
+Valedictory Presentations, Award Nights, Presentation Occasions, Parent Teacher Conferences, Information Nights, Education Week Activities, Council and Council Sub Committee Meetings, Curriculum and other committee and Working Party meetings are but some of many opportunities for members of the Lilydale High School community to participate in and contribute to the school.

-• Separate playground facilities for Year 7 and 8 students
+• Designated Year 7 and 8 playground area

 • Locker rooms for all year levels